pyiron/pyiron_core/decisions/25-002-collapsed-vs-expanded-for-execution.md

 ## Consequences

-- Impacts of the "expanded" state on execution flows can be treated as bugs
+- We can ignore data in the "expanded" column when computing execution flows for a given graph
 - We have a path to modify and represent modifications to the execution flow in the GUI by expanding/collapsing groups and using copies prior to execution